M5-S8: Torque & Work Done in Circular Motion

 `W=F_c*s*costheta`

-`theta` is the angle between direction of force and direction of displacement s of an object in circular motion.
+• `theta` is the angle between direction of force and direction of displacement `s` of an object in circular motion.

 Therefore, work done during uniform circular motion is zero.

-You can read about and revise circular motion here.
+You can read about and revise circular motion here

-Practice Question 1 (HSC 2004)
+Example 1 (HSC 2004)

 A person observing this situation makes the following statement.